mstksg/inCode/copy/entries/pararrow.md

 Now we just need a way to run a `ParArrow`, and do the proper forking.

-This actually isn't too bad at all.
+This actually isn't too bad at all, because of what we did in `collapse`.

 ~~~haskell
 !!!pararrow/ParArrow.hs "runPar' ::" "runPar ::"